akrm1/T5_House_Regression/Proposal.md

-# Riyadh Houses Characteristics Prediction
+# Riyadh Houses Price Prediction

 ## Introduction:
-The goal of this statistical analysis is to help us understand the relationship between house features and how these variables are used to predict house specific characteristic.
+This project is to help the Saudi Arabia government to make the right investment in building new houses with low cost and high profits.

 ## Business Problem:
-Predicts the house specific characteristic depends on others specific characteristics.
+Predicts the house price depends on others specific characteristics.

 ## Project Management Approach:
 Following basic SCRUM rules.